AzureAD/microsoft-authentication-library-for-js/docs/resources-and-scopes.md

   }
   // will return an ID Token and an Access Token with scopes: "openid", "profile" and "User.Read" msalInstance.loginPopup(loginRequest);
-  // will fail and fallback to an interactive method prompting a consent screen msalInstance.acquireTokenSilent(tokenRequest);
+  // will fail with InteractionRequiredError due to lack of consent for "Mail.Read" scope.
+You should fallback to an interactive method in this case. msalInstance.acquireTokenSilent(tokenRequest);
   // will succeed and return an Access Token with scope "api://<myCustomApiClientId>/My.Scope" msalInstance.acquireTokenSilent(anotherTokenRequest);